-- When you have a hypothesis or prior belief about the relationship between a property and a classification, new evidence consistent with that belief should increase your confidence. - Contradictory evidence should reduce confidence in your belief. - If the base rate for some kind of event is low, do not forget that when you make a prediction or classification for a new specific instance.
+- When you have a hypothesis or prior belief about the relationship between a property and a classification, new evidence that is consistent with that belief should increase your confidence. - Contradictory evidence should reduce confidence in your belief. - If the base rate for some kind of event is low, do not forget that when you make a prediction or classification for a new specific instance.
 It is easy to be overly influenced by recent information.

-Now we can translate these ideas into calculations about how learning takes place.
+We can translate these ideas into calculations about how learning takes place.
 For property A and classification B, Bayes' Theorem says:

-$P(A \mid B) = P(B|A) P(A) / P(B)$
+P(A | B) = P(B|A) P(A) / P(B)

-The left hand side of the equation, $P(A \mid B)$ , is what we want to estimate but can't measure directly: the probability that A is the correct classification for an item or observation that has property B. This is called the conditional or posterior probability because it is estimated after seeing the evidence of property B.
+The left hand side of the equation, P(A | B), is what we want to estimate but can't measure directly: the probability that A is the correct classification for an item or observation that has property B. This is called the conditional or posterior probability because it is estimated after seeing the evidence of property B.